 There are two ways to define images.
 You can either place an image file in the image directory, or an image can be defined using the image statement.
 The former is simple, as it involves placing properly named files in a directory, while the latter a allows more control over how the image is defined, and allows images that are not image files.

 Images defined using the image statement take precedence over those defined by the image directory.

 The image directory is named "images", and is placed under the game directory.
-When a file with the .jpg or .png extension is placed underneath this directory, the extension is stripped, the rest of the filename is forced to lower case, and the resulting filename is use as the image name if an image with that name has not been previously defined.
+When a file with a .jpg, .jpeg, .jxl, .png, or .webp extension is placed underneath this directory, the extension is stripped, the rest of the filename is forced to lowercase, and the resulting filename is used as the image name if an image with that name has not been previously defined.

-This process place in all directories underneath the image directory.
+This process takes place in all directories underneath the image directory.
 For

 example, all of these files will define the image